fivetran/dbt_fivetran_log/README.md

 ```

-The above is necessary due to how the `union_source_tables()` macro works.
+> Declaring each source table is necessary due to how the `union_source_tables()` macro works.
 In each of the staging models, the macro will:
-1. Iterate through the declared sources and their tables
+> 1. Iterate through the declared sources and their tables
-2. Verify that the source's database has a relation matching the given `table_name`.
+> 2. Verify that the source's database has a relation matching the given `table_name`.
 This verification step is required because the `transformation` and `trigger_table` tables will only exist if you've created a transformation in that destination.
-3. Union the matching tables
+> 3. Union the matching tables
-4. In the unioned table, store the record's source's *database* as `destination_database`
+> 4. In the unioned table, store the record's source's *database* as `destination_database`

 ## Contributions
 Additional contributions to this package are very welcome!
 Please create issues